IAmJonoBo/Prometheus/docs/tech-stack.md

   OpenFGA, OPA, Flipt).
 Rego policies under `infra/opa/` remain placeholders.
 - **Packaging & DX**: Managed with Poetry and offline packaging scripts under `scripts/` and `prometheus/packaging/`.
 Docker Compose bundles all external dependencies listed above with defaults sourced from `infra/.env`.
+Dedicated `poetry` extras (`pii`, `rag`, `llm`, `governance`, `integrations`) map to strategy OS capabilities so developers can opt into heavy dependencies while keeping the core install lean.
 The Next.js and Tauri workspaces only ship baseline lint/test scripts.
 - **Limitations**: LLM orchestration, policy enforcement, production‑grade web flows, and desktop build pipelines remain roadmap items.
 Feature flag integrations are wired only at the infrastructure layer and the sections